Eatgrapes/Live2D-JavaBinding/README.md

 A Native Java binding for the Live2D Cubism SDK.

 > **Status: Work in Progress**
 > This project is currently under development.
-Only basic model display and idle motion updates are implemented.

 ## Features